t-fukiage/arxiv-recommender-v1/README.md

 ## Explanation Feature

-If you set `explanation.enable: true` in `config.yaml`, an "Explain" button will appear for each paper in the HTML output.
+If `explanation.enable: true` is set in `config.yaml`, an "Explain" button will appear for each paper in the HTML output.

 Clicking this button generates and displays a summary of the paper.
-This requires a Gemini API key as it uses the API for generation.
+This uses the Gemini API, so an API key is required.

 **Running the Proxy Server:**

-Summary generation happens via a local proxy server (`src/arxiv_recommender/server/proxy.py`) running in the background.
+Summary generation is handled via a local proxy server (`src/arxiv_recommender/server/proxy.py`) running in the background.
 Before opening the HTML file, start the proxy server in a separate terminal:

 ```bash
 python src/arxiv_recommender/server/proxy.py
 ```

-The server listens on `http://localhost:5001` by default.
+The server listens for requests on `http://localhost:5001` by default.

 **Notes:**

--   The proxy server uses the same `config.yaml` and `GAI_API_KEY` environment variable as the main recommendation script.
+-   The proxy server references the same `config.yaml` and API key environment variable (`GAI_API_KEY`) as the main recommendation script.
--   Summaries are cached in the browser's `localStorage` after generation.
-Clicking the Explain button again for the same paper will not trigger another API call (as long as the browser cache is valid).
+-   Summaries are cached in the browser's `localStorage` after generation, so clicking the Explain button again for the same paper will not trigger an API call (as long as the browser cache is valid).
--   You can configure the explanation model, prompt, caching behavior, etc., in the `explanation` section of `config.yaml`.
+-   You can adjust settings for the summary model, prompts, and caching in the `explanation` section of `config.yaml`.
+-   **(Known Issue)** Currently, for papers fetched from bioRxiv, PDF-based summary generation (when `explanation.use_files_api: true`) may not function as expected due to instability in PDF retrieval.
+In such cases, the system will fall back to abstract-based summarization.

 ## Technical Details